pockii/HatchIt/docs/features.md

 ## Day and Night Mode

 - Lights on and off → control player’s screen time
-- Pet transits into a “sleeping” state during Night mode and features are grayed out
+- Pet transits into a “sleeping” state during Night mode and certain features are unaccessible
   - To-do list is still available for use, happiness level will not increase after a task is completed, only coins will increase
 - Happiness level will remain the same during Night mode
 ![Night](./gifs/night.gif "Night")